 In 2012, hundreds of Arakans (or Rakhines), a predominately Buddhist minority in Burma's western Rakhine State, attacked Rohnigyas, members of a largely Muslim minority, resulting in the deaths of hundreds of Arakans and Rohingyas and the internal displacement of an estimated 140,000 people, mostly Rohingyas.
 More than two years later, over 100,000 displaced people remain in camps, with limited access to international assistance, education, or employment.
-United Nations Special Rapporteur to Burma, Yanghee Lee, has described the conditions in the existing camps as "deplorable."

-According to the Thein Sein government, the proper term for the Rohingyas is "Bengalis," because the government considers most of them to be illegal immigrants from Bangladesh.
-In July 2014, the Thein Sein government announced a Rakhine State Action Plan (RSAP) that would allow some of the Rohingyas citizenship (conditional on their accepting being classified as "Bengalis" and providing sufficient evidence of long-term residence in Burma), but would resettle the majority of the Rohingyas into permanent "resettlement camps."
-The RSAP has been condemned by the United Nations and various international organizations for violating international human rights agreements.
+In addition, Burma's Union Parliament has passed legislation that restricts the marriage and child-bearing rights of the Rohingyas.
+The Thein Sein government insists that the Rohingyas be called "Bengalis" because the government considers most of them to be illegal immigrants from Bangladesh.
+In July 2014, the Thein Sein government announced a Rakhine State Action Plan (RSAP) that would allow some of the Rohingyas citizenship, but would resettle the majority of the Rohingyas into permanent "resettlement camps."
+The RSAP has been criticized by the United Nations and various international organizations for violating international human rights agreements.